vlaaad/vlaaad.github.io/_posts/2021-01-02-reveal-repls-and-networking.md

 ## Starting REPL socket server

-It is simple to start a REPL that can be reached from a remote machine, you won't even need any external dependencies, it's all here in [clojure.core.server](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core.server/start-server) namespace.
-The easiest way to start it is to specify a JVM property that [starts socket server](https://clojure.org/reference/repl_and_main#_launching_a_socket_server) automatically on the JVM startup:
+It is trivial to start a REPL that can be reached from a remote machine, you won't even need any external dependencies, it's all there in [clojure.core.server](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core.server/start-server) namespace.
+The easiest way to start it is to specify a JVM property that [starts socket server](https://clojure.org/reference/repl_and_main#_launching_a_socket_server) automatically on the JVM startup, but for simplicity we will call it directly as a function:
 ```
 clj \
--J-Dclojure.server.repl='{:port 5555 :accept clojure.core.server/repl}'
+-X clojure.core.server/start-server \
+:name '"repl"' \
+:port 5555 \
+:accept clojure.core.server/repl \
+:server-daemon false
 ```
-This property configures required args to `clojure.core.server/start-repl` fn:
+This clj-exec invocation supplies all required args to `clojure.core.server/start-server` fn:
-- `:name` is a part of a property name after `clojure.server.`, i.e. `"repl"`;
+- `:name` is a server identifier that can be used to stop the server;
-- `:port` is a server port;
+- `:port` is a socket REPL port;
-- `:accept` is a symbol of a repl function.
+- `:accept` is a symbol indicating a repl function.
+Remaining `:server-daemon` argument is needed to keep the JVM running while REPL server is active, you won't need this argument if you are using `start-server` from the REPL.

 ## Connecting to remote socket REPL